php-deal/framework/README.md

 ```

-Foo::bar does not accept '1' and '2' literals as a parameter.
+`Foo::bar` does not accept `1` and `2` literals as a parameter.

-For postconditions (Ensure and Invariants contracts) subclasses inherit contracts and they don't need @inheritdoc.
+For postconditions (Ensure and Invariants contracts) subclasses inherit contracts and they don't need `@inheritdoc`.
 Example:

 ```php